alstat/StochMCMC.jl/doc/index.rst

 **Bayesian Autoregressive Distributed Lag** *via* **Stochastic Gradient Hamiltonian Monte Carlo** or **BADL-SGHMC**, under the supervision of **Dr. Joselito C. Magadia** of School of Statistics, University of the Philippines Diliman.
 This work aims to accommodate other Stochastic Gradient MCMCs in the near future.
-At the latest, the following are the algorithms available:

-1. Metropolis-Hasting
-2. Hamiltonian Monte Carlo
-3. Stochastic Gradient Hamiltonian Monte Carlo

 Installation
 ============